mmrocze2/IEA-15-240-RWT-Jacket/README.md

 The interface elevation between jacket and turbine has been increased to +30m relative to still water level (compared to +15m in the monopile model).
 This was considered to be more reprentative for a jacket foundation in 50m water depth.

 ## Soil structure interaction
-The jacket nodes at mudline are modeled with 1GN/m soil springs in the vertical translation direction, while the other degrees of freedem are fixed.
+The jacket nodes at mudline are modeled with 1GN/m soil springs in the vertical translation direction, while the other degrees of freedem for the mudline nodes are fixed.

 ## Natural frequency
 The natural frequency of the global model (turbine and jacket) was determined using a free-decay test in OpenFAST.
 The natural frequency was approximately 0.221 Hz, which falls outside the 1P and 3P frequency range of the IEA 15MW RWT.